sarahj-hall/Antonucci_Hall_Huang_Kuehn_ENV872_FinalProject/README.md

 - `~/` contains the README file and final report .rmd and .pdf files

 ## Metadata

-note to self: might not need to include all this if we don't use it?, also check class types

 In the Raw data folder, there are four different types of files for the years 2014 to 2023 (replace year in title with proper year):

 1. eagle_outages_<year>_group.csv